Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 print flag
 ```

-With some trial and error I managed to get back
+With some tempering of the initial trial flag, I managed to get back

 ```
 SuBsTr1nGs_4r3_FuN_4nD_C0uLD_b3_vUln3rAbL3